przemwo/js-blog-project/pages/2019-05-14-gently-introduction-to-react-hooks/index.md

 E.g. a button component can remember whether user clicked it or not.
 And depending on that render itself in green or red.

-**What are component's lifecycle methods?** Component's lifecycle is a period starting with the first painting of a component in a browser (and even one moment before) up unitl removing it from there.
+**What are component's lifecycle methods?** Component's lifecycle is a period starting with the first painting of a component in a browser (and even one moment before) up until removing it from there.
 Lifecycle methods let us execute any code in key moments of component's existance.

 E.g. let’s say we'd like to know the height of the button.
 This information is available after the button is actually rendered in the browser.Thanks to `componentDidMount` we can have access to the button and get its height when it's rendered.